fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 ## Setting up the ingress

-Now, that you have a certificate, you can get to the fun part.
+Now that you have a certificate, you can get to the fun part.
 First, create a public static IP using the Azure CLI.
 Create it on the same resource group where the node pools reside so that AKS has enough permissions to modify the resource.
-Alternatively, you can grant **Network Contributor** rights to the AKS service principal and create the public ip in any resource group of your choice.
+Alternatively, you can grant **Network Contributor** rights to the AKS service principal and create the public IP in any resource group of your choice.

 ```bash
 az aks show --resource-group my-resource-group --name my-cluster --query nodeResourceGroup -o tsv